Commends NACA’s plan to establish HIV Trust Fund

 The statement also demanded that the government should urgently address issues of corruption ongoing in the treatment of HIV/AIDS patients.

 “Insists that fraudulent contractors who undermine the Public Procurement Act must be thoroughly scrutinized and discouraged from defrauding the government through inflated anti-retroviral drugs supply services;

 “Calls on the newly appointed Director-General of NACA to engage stringent reforms in the Agency’s procurement process for impactful, efficient and cost-effective wider and sustainable service delivery in Nigeria;

-“Calls on DSS to investigate the activities of Politically Exposed Persons (PEPs) who constitute themselves as faceless contractors and their relationship with the leadership of the Network of People Living with HIV, who we learnt are secretly used to obstruct and frustrate NACA’s effort from directly purchasing from manufacturers;
+“Calls on DSS to investigate the activities of Politically Exposed Persons (PEPs) who constitute themselves as faceless contractors and their relationship with the leadership of the Network of People Living with HIV, who we learned is secretly used to obstruct and frustrate NACA’s effort from directly purchasing from manufacturers;

 “Also, calls for review of the heavy tax burden on the pharmaceutical sector to avert multiple taxations by local, state and federal governments as well as high tariffs on raw materials, packaging materials and other ancillary materials used to manufacture medicines, primarily to encourage local production in the country;

 “Further calls on the government to develop a pricing policy to reduce reported high prices and wide disparity between prices of essential drugs in the country.
 Increasing transparency is important in health services.
 CISLAC/TI Nigeria is committed to ensuring that improving the lives of Nigerian citizens takes precedence.”